University of Minnesota Law School: Experiential learning

 There are 24 nationally recognized legal education clinics, offering "student attorneys" the opportunity to handle real legal cases under the supervision of teaching attorneys, with over 50 percent of law students participating in at least one clinic program, which is twice the national average.
 In 2015, the law school's faculty and students, working in the Center for New Americans, took a case all the way up to the U.S. Supreme Court and won a landmark decision that changed the law in the area of immigration.

 Over 95 percent of second-year J.D. students participate in either a moot court or legal journal, such as the Minnesota Law Review.
 According to the prestigious law journal rankings recently released by Washington and Lee University School of Law, the Minnesota Law Review, currently celebrating its 100th volume, ranks 9th among all law reviews.
 Two journals were ranked at the very top in their subject areas: Law and Inequality (JLI) for family law and the Minnesota Journal of Law, Science & Technology (MJLST) for energy law.

 JLI has been the highest-ranked family law journal for four straight years.
 It also ranked 3rd in minority, race and ethnic issues, 7th in gender, women, and sexuality, and 20th in public policy, politics, and the law.

 MJLST has been the highest-ranked energy law journal for eight consecutive years.
 MJLST was also ranked 3rd in health law, 4th in environmental, natural resources, and land use, 8th in science, technology, and computing, and 10th in intellectual property.

 The Minnesota Journal of International Law ranked 16th among all international law journals, moving up from 23rd in 2014.
 The ABA Journal of Labor & Employment Law is now ranked 4th for employment law.
 The law school's faculty-edited journal, Constitutional Commentary, was ranked 2nd in legal history and 9th in constitutional law.

 The school's students have won the prestigious Burton Award for Legal Achievement nine times, making the law school one of only seven schools to have received these distinguished writing awards eight or more times.

-Current prominent faculty

-The University of Minnesota Law School includes some of the most accomplished and influential scholars in the world.
-The school was ranked 15th among U.S. law schools, tied with the University of Michigan Law School, for the number of times its tenured faculty's published scholarship was cited in legal journals during the period 2010 through 2014.